Auto-Actions/hyperagent-action/README.md

 ### Repository Permissions

-Ensure your `GITHUB_TOKEN` has the following permissions:
+Ensure your `ACTION_TOKEN` has the following permissions:
 - `contents: write` (to create branches and commit code)
 - `pull-requests: write` (to create pull requests)
 - `issues: write` (to comment on issues)